firebender101/learning-platform_project/README.md

 ├── style.css         # Main stylesheet
 ├── script.js         # JavaScript functionality
 └── assets/           # Images, icons, and other media

-🧠 Learning Objectives

-Build a complete web page using core frontend technologies

-Learn responsive design principles

-Understand DOM manipulation and basic event handling

-Practice clean and organized code structure

-💡 Future Improvements

-Add user authentication

-Connect to a database or API

-Improve accessibility and SEO

-Deploy the site using GitHub Pages or a cloud service

-🌍 Deployment

-You can view or deploy the site using:

-GitHub Pages

-Netlify

-Vercel

-Or any other static hosting platform

-👨‍💻 Author

 Gideon Kimani
 Passionate about web development, AI tools, and automation.